charles-bernard/mage/vignettes/mage-overview.md

 This tutorial provides a quick overview of the different features this package can offer.
-It shows how to compute the strength of the associations of each unique pair of gene from a gene expression matrix, how to characterize them and more essentially how to make the most of the variety of the `mage` functions to cluster the different significant associations based on the type of their relationships *(i.e linear correlation, non-coexistence, sinusoids ...)*
+It shows how to compute the strength of the associations of each unique pair of gene from a gene expression matrix, how to characterize them and more essentially how to make the most of the variety of the `mage` functions to cluster the significant associations based on the type of their relationships *(i.e linear correlation, non-coexistence, sinusoids ...)*

 In a near future, this tutorial will include a series of post-hoc analyses to explain how the standard